Safe Harbour Scheme

-What is the role of the safe harbour?
+What is the role of the Safe Harbour?

 The safe harbours’ role is to listen to your concerns and signpost relevant university procedures, policies and services.
 The safe harbours are academic staff drawn from different subject areas within the school.
-PhD students, research and academic staff in the School of Maths of Physics are welcome to approach any safe harbour in confidence, particularly if they feel it would be useful to discuss their issue with someone who works in a different part of the school.
+PhD students, research and academic staff in the School of Mathematics and Physics are welcome to approach any safe harbour in confidence, particularly if they feel it would be useful to discuss their issue with someone who works in a different part of the school.

-Why contact a safe harbour?
+Why contact a Safe Harbour?

-You may approach a safe harbour to discuss more-or-less any issue, but they are in place particularly to be able to discuss issues such as
+You may approach a safe harbour to discuss more-or-less any issue, but they are in place particularly to be able to discuss issues such as:

 - Bullying & Harassment